manuelbieh/react-book/advanced-concepts/code-splitting.md

 If this happens **before** the `ImageToolbar` has loaded, the second inner `Suspense` element will take effect and show a message that _"Image editing tools are being loaded."_  until it has been fully loaded.

-If however, the `ImageCanvas` component is only loaded **after** the `ImageToolbar` has completed loading, the outer `Suspense` will prevent the `ImageToolbar` from being displayed until the `ImageCanvas` has also loaded.
+If, however, the `ImageCanvas` component is only loaded **after** the `ImageToolbar` has completed loading, the outer `Suspense` will prevent the `ImageToolbar` from being displayed until the `ImageCanvas` has also loaded.
 It will display the outer fallback message and render the components to the screen as soon as the `ImageCanvas` has completed loading.

 Thus, our user interface can take three different forms: